stevenjmarsh/hapi-starting-point/README.md

             * ```<div data-menu='homepage' id=...```
         + in the nav menu, the corresponding menu item must have the data-menu value set
             * ```<li data-menu='homepage'>...```
+* __NOTE:__ examples of using boom for api restful errors are in the api controller.
+But developer should add more and/or finer grained error type testing based on the needs of the application
 * Images (a logo, favicon, and sample graphic) are used/referenced in the source code, but not stored in the repository.
 Tests will fail, reminding you to provide those images or update image names to those being used.
 * API documentation
     - lout is used to generate api route documentation